Shreya-singh22/karo-pitch-launch/README.md

 The project is configured for deployment on Vercel.
 Pushing changes to the `main` branch will automatically trigger a new deployment.

-## 📄 License

-This project is for internship assignment purposes.

----

-Built with ❤️ by Shreya Singh Chauhan